 - 7. Is Buckland's thinking justified as far as you can see from your perspective?
-Buckland thinking is justified especially in the age of digital information and social media that did not exist in 1991.
+Buckland's thinking is justified especially in the age of digital information and social media that did not exist in 1991.
 Buckland had an inkling technology that would advance the ways people learn about, receive, or retrieve information.
-A consensus about how information is interpreted is still valuable and needed. - 8.
+A consensus about how information is interpreted is still valuable and needed today. - 8.
 How does Buckland justify this thinking from his perspective?
+Buckland believes the LIS professional will make the right choice about information if they follow his lead and think of information as a thing.
+Buckland states, "information-as a thing deserves careful examination, partly because it is the only form of information with which information systems can deal directly."
+(Buckland,1991, p.
+359) LIS professionals will be thinking of information as a thing, will understand every source of information will not stored, due to its physical nature.
+However, representational information can be accessed instead.

-Buckland believes the reader or the collective at a library for example will make the right choice about information if they view the information as a thing, they will expand their collections, make better catalog decision. - 9.
-How does your personal knowledge and experiences affect the way you read the article?
-As a woman, a GenX, a person of color, all these identifiers are evidence of who I am.
+9. How does your personal knowledge and experiences affect the way you read the article?
+As a woman who is a member of Gen X and a person of color, all these identifiers are evidence of who I am.
 A librarian could catalogue me under each category or a combined category with all the identifiers.
 Because I live in a moment and time where evidence of what someone looks like externally may not represent how they feel inside.
-I get where Buckland is trying to go as far as information as evidence, and how those in the LIS profession must expand their knowledge base.
+I get where Buckland is trying to go as far as information as evidence or representation, and how LIS profession must expand their knowledge base.

-10. Regarding as an important and "classic" reading within our field, what are your reflections on this article ?
+10. Regarding as an important and "classic" reading within our field, what are your reflections on this article?
 It is dated.
 Is it still relevant?
 Or what would you change?

-Buckland's viewpoint, like all things in a canon or "classic" is dated and relevant at the same time.
-The article is a snapshot of Buckland trying to push along the idea of information as a thing into the future.
-If I read Buckland's article in 1991 or today in 2024, I would still find his thoughts engaging and fresh.
+Buckland's viewpoint is still relevant.
+The article is a snapshot of Buckland trying to push along the idea of information as thing into the future Buckland.
+If I read Buckland's article in 1991 or today in 2024, I would still find his thoughts engaging and fresh, due to the development of new sources of information due to technology.